nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114.md

 **Output Data:**

-- **differential_expression.csv** (table containing normalized probeset expression values for each sample, group statistics, Limma probe DE results for each pairwise comparison, and gene annotations.
+- **differential_expression.csv** (table containing normalized probeset expression values for each sample, group statistics, Limma probeset DE results for each pairwise comparison, and gene annotations.
 The ProbesetID is the unique index column.)
 - **normalized_expression_probeset.csv** (table containing the background corrected, normalized probeset expression values for each sample.
 The ProbesetID is the unique index column.)
 - visualization_PCA_table.csv (file used to generate GeneLab PCA plots)
 - **raw_intensities_probe.csv** (table containing the background corrected, unnormalized probe intensity values for each sample including gene annotations.
 The ProbeID is the unique index column.)